9

 Unfortunately, many organizations make the mistake of communicating their strategic plan only after it has been developed.
 You need to start the process of engaging your organization during the planning phase.
 And once it’s ready, expose it to your people because strategy presentations don’t work.

-Exposure is the new way of presenting.
 Rather than simply presenting the plan to your team, it's important to allow them to explore, discuss, and ask questions about it.

 Two-way communication is crucial, with guidelines and policies flowing from the top while feedback and ideas come from the bottom.
 To achieve this, it's important to improve internal communication processes and establish mechanisms for feedback and input.